Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 Browse to the new polls app, at `www.yourdomain.com/polls`

 Ooops!
 500 Serrver Error?
 That's annoying.
-Everything worked perfectly well localy!
+Everything worked perfectly well locally!
 What happened?